524D/compareMS2/README.md

 Install nodejs:

-* On Linux `apt install nodejs`
+* On Linux, run `apt install nodejs`
-* On windows download from: <https://nodejs.org/en/download/>
+* On Windows, download from: <https://nodejs.org/en/download/>

-From the command prompt:
+Then run the following on the command line:

 ```text
 npm install -g electron-forge